-Why?
 Because Lehi called the building in his dream “strange” (see 1 Nephi 8:33).
 And the most natural reason for calling it strange was because of how it looked when compared to the architectural styles on display in Jerusalem.
 And I had become convinced that much of what Lehi saw in his dream was what he would meet when he and his traveling party plunged deeper into Arabia.

 That said, a person must be careful.
 Those scholars all carry biases — as do I. And those biases influence the way that they put evidence together and how they draw conclusions.
 If a person can bracket that sort of thing, the field is wide-open for work.

 The world of archaeology is different, of course.
 Archaeologists are trying the best they know how to make sense of what they pull out of the ground or pick up on its surface.
 The material remains that they work with may posit all kinds of possible answers, but little of personal theology is at play in archaeological results.

 What would S. Kent Brown teach if he had one final year with students?